-Install the terminal plates by attaching the plastic angle to the front, of the top module channel using the supplied hardware.
-Attach the terminal plates to the cell terminals and to the plastic angle.
+Install the terminal plates by attaching the plastic strip to the front, of the top module channel using the supplied hardware.
+Attach the terminal plates to the cell terminals and to the plastic support.
 Torque hardware to 100 in-lbs (11.4 N-m).

 When installing the battery load cabling, attach the load cabling to the wall or the cable tray so that the weight of the cable is not on the battery terminal plate.
 If using a stiff cable, pre-bend the cable so no "spring" force is placed on the terminal plate.
 Failure to support the cable weight could result in premature cell failure and loss of battery integrity.
+Fit the terminal plate insulating cover over the cable before bolting to the terminal plate.